Knowledge Saves Lives

 Imagine what family planning care might look like if health service providers and program managers had ready access to evidence-based, expert-curated health information specific to their profession and the people they serve.

 We envision a social knowledge sharing revolution, in which health program managers and service providers at all levels around the world collaborate with and learn from each other, and adapt and use actionable family planning and global health knowledge to build stronger health systems and enable people to live healthier lives.

 Our mission is to improve family planning and reproductive health services in low- and middle-income countries.
 We are working to change the way family planning knowledge is accessed, shared, and used.

 - Gathering, curating, producing, and sharing accurate, up-to-date knowledge and platforms to support family planning efforts worldwide.

-We use these knowledge management approaches to strengthen health systems and improve family planning and reproductive health programs.
-Our ultimate goal?
-Happier, healthier families and communities.
+- Using knowledge management approaches to strengthen health systems and improve family planning and reproductive health programs.

 - Serving as a neutral broker and strategic connector of people, institutions, ideas, and technical knowledge in the field of family planning.

 - Drawing from a wealth of expertise and resources from four decades of predecessor projects.

 - Develop and manage an unparalleled collection of freely accessible family planning and related health knowledge resources;